rse-aunz/rse-aunz.github.io/2022-Asia-Australia-unconference.md

 Registration [is now open here](https://www.eventbrite.com.au/e/rse-asia-australia-unconference-2022-tickets-372580998797).

-Registration will close on the 19th of August 2022.
+Registration will close on the 7th of September 2022.

 ### Accessibility and Inclusivity